alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 ## <a name="layers"></a> Where to Monitor

 To best deploy our tools, let's first break our application into a multi-layer stack.
-At the bottom is the application itself and each layer up represents the services and components that support the preceding layer (We'd make an onion / ogre joke here but c'mon - this is a serious technical article.)
+At the bottom is the application itself and each layer up represents the services and components that support the preceding layer (We'd make an onion / ogre joke here, but c'mon - this is a serious technical article.)

 By intelligently monitoring the right metrics in each layer, we'll get a complete view of the application and maximize monitoring coverage.